cramps-man/LBoL-EnemyRandomizer/README.md

 Add config to allow the act section maximum weights to be adjusted.
 Add configs regarding allowing elites.
+Fix Sunny from softlocking, and make the 3 fairies use their spellcard on lunatic 1st turn.
+Update gloomy kappa to not just defend if there are no drones?
 Other various misc things.